The PregSource® project has ended. NICHD and the PregSource® team thank all who participated in the study.

 NICHD will add the de-identified PregSource® data to the NICHD Data and Specimen Hub (DASH) to enable additional research and analyses.

-PregSource® is a research project that aims to improve understanding of pregnancy by gathering information directly from pregnant women through confidential, online questionnaires.
-This first-hand knowledge promises to help researchers learn how women from a variety of backgrounds experience pregnancy, which may lead to improvements in care.
+PregSource® is a research project that aims to improve knowledge about pregnancy by gathering information directly from pregnant women.
+This first-hand knowledge, collected through confidential, online questionnaires, promises to help researchers learn how women from a variety of backgrounds experience pregnancy, which may lead to improvements in care.

 PregSource® asked questions about:

 - Background (such as a woman's age and education level)

 - Pregnancy experiences (such as sleep patterns and nausea/vomiting)

 - Overall health (such as any pre-pregnancy medical conditions or pregnancy-related problems)

 - Labor and delivery (such as length of labor and type of birth)